WokLibCodeClub/breakout/step03-move_the_ball/README.md

 # Step 3 - Get the ball moving

 If you've followed the instructions in Step 2 your code should look like the code in breakout2.py on this page.
+Note that there are comments added to show which parts of the code do which task.
+This is a very good thing to do in your Python coding.

 1. Add a velocity property to the ball